 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to submit a thread in response to the provided prompt for each Discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, integrate biblical principles, and include at least 3 citations.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be 150–200 words and include at least 1 citation.
+Each reply must be at least 150 words and include at least 1 citation.
 All citations must follow current Bluebook format.

 Open Research Memorandum Assignments (3)